mozilla/data-docs/src/datasets/search/search_aggregates/intro.md

 In particular, this dataset allows you to segment by a limited number of client characteristics which are relevant to search markets.
 However, it is not possible to normalize by client count.
-If you need fine-grained data, consider using `search_clients_daily` which breaks down search counts by client
+If you need fine-grained data, consider using `search_clients_engines_sources_daily` which breaks down search counts by client, engine, and source.

 ## Contents